Stephen Mills, PHD, MPHTechnical Director, Asia Pacific Region

 FHI 360 is conducting a two-year clinical intervention trial that aims to promote adherence to a highly effective antiretroviral therapy among HIV-positive Chinese patients at an HIV clinic in Guangxi Province.

-Linkages across the Continuum of HIV Services for Key Populations Affected by HIV (LINKAGES): Country briefs and reports
+Linkages across the Continuum of HIV Services for Key Populations Affected by HIV (LINKAGES): Country Resources

-LINKAGES briefs and reports from country programs offer up-to-date knowledge and tools that can be utilized to strengthen key population HIV and AIDS programming efforts worldwide.
+LINKAGES briefs, reports and other materials from country programs offer up-to-date knowledge and tools that can be utilized to strengthen key population HIV and AIDS programming efforts worldwide.

 This brief seeks to help policymakers and program implementers understand and address the HIV needs and human rights of people who inject drugs.